robertlato/robertlato/README.md

 - 🔭 I’m currently trying to organize all my repos in here 🤷‍♂️
 - 🌱 I’m currently learning Java, Spring and all around the back end of the web applications
-- 💻 I like the idea of multiplatform solutions
+- 💻 I like the idea of multiplatform and cloud solutions